OSUrobotics/PickApp/README.md

 - [x] Math/Stat related: numpy, scipy, dtw
 - [x] Machine Learning related: sklearn

+### Data
+Download the data subfolder, which includes all the features, metadata, and data from real and proxy domains picks

 ### Choice 1: Install from PyPI
 ```
 pip install pickApp